MicrosoftDocs/memdocs/windows-365/enterprise/known-issues-enterprise.md

 ## Watermarking support in Windows 365

 Watermarking support is configured on session hosts and enforced by the Remote Desktop client.
 The settings for Watermarking support can be configured via Group Policy (GPO) or the Intune Settings Catalog.
-The default for the QR code embedded content setting will not allow administrators to look up device information from leaked images for Cloud PCs.
+The default for the QR code embedded content setting doesn't allow administrators to look up device information from leaked images for Cloud PCs.

 **Troubleshooting steps**: Ensure that the QR code embedded content setting is configured to **Device ID** either in the GPO or in the Intune Settings Catalog for the Intune Configuration profile used to configure Watermarking support.